 This is big news.

-And uh maybe John will shed some light on that when we get back.
+And uh, maybe John will shed some light on that when we get back.

-So the inspector general recommending prosecution for Comey.
+So, the inspector general recommending prosecution for Comey.

-The real answer to this, though, is the Attorney General has is digging into much bigger issues that Comey may be involved in.
+The real answer to this, though, is the Attorney General is digging into much bigger issues that Comey may be involved in.

-Uh Sean, I think there are so many moving parts.
+I think there are so many moving parts.

-People are being interviewed at rapid speed, documents are being obtained at rapid speed.
+People are being interviewed at rapid speed.

-And I think the most important part is the FBI will have an opportunity to be held to account for the sort of conduct that we never want to see our bureau do.
+And I think the most important part is the FBI will have an opportunity to be held to account for the sort of conduct that we never want to see our Bureau do.

 And that's what went on here at its core.

-That's what's wrong.
+That's what was wrong.

 I think James Comey should have taken my advice.